 From least bright to most bright are excerpted the following, including their rating in candelas (similar to candlepower ratings for lights).

-Engineer Grade Type 1: White – 75-108 candelas; Non Metalized Micro-Prismatic Retro-Reflective Tape – Type 4 (as used on the edge striping here): White – 360-450 candelas… OVER 4 X BRIGHTER THAN YOUR BUGGY !!
+Engineer Grade Type 1: White – 75-108 candelas; Non Metalized Micro-Prismatic Retro-Reflective Tape – Type 4 (as used on the edge striping here): White – 360-450 candelas… OVER 4 TIMES BRIGHTER THAN WHAT’S PROBABLY ON YOUR BUGGY !!

 Brightest & Best Color Retro-Reflective Tape for Reducing Rear End Collisions